The one secret to creating a smarter wealth transfer plan

 Holding a family meeting to share your intentions is a critical step too often skipped.
 Here are some tips for getting the conversation started.

 In fact, that’s the very reason many people keep their plans under wraps even after they’ve signed all the forms.
-“They might be unwilling to talk about their own mortality, or worry that their children aren’t ready to manage an inheritance,” says Matthew Wesley, a managing director in the Merrill Center for Family Wealth™.
+“They might be unwilling to talk about their own mortality, or worry that their children aren’t ready to manage an inheritance,” says Valerie Galinskaya, managing director and head of the Merrill Center for Family Wealth™.
 But the price of silence can be steep.

 “If your parents seem reluctant to talk about their estate plans, try broaching the topic by talking to them about your own financial future.”